Designated Area Migration Agreements (DAMA)

 As a general guide, a skills assessment is not required at the endorsement stage, however some nominees (depending on occupation) will require a skills assessment at nomination and/or visa application stage.
 See Skills Assessment for further information.

-For occupations not on the Combined List of Skilled Occupations, or not listed under ANZSCO, the nominee will require a skills assessment by the Designated Area Representative (DAR), which is currently Skilled & Business Migration.
+For occupations not on the Combined List of Skilled Occupations, or not listed under OSCA, the nominee will require a skills assessment by the Designated Area Representative (DAR), which is currently Skilled & Business Migration.

 Please contact the Department of Home Affairs for further information on which occupations require a skills assessment.